openstax/corgi/README.md

 The CORGI system consists of 2 parts:

-1. Job Manager
+1. CORGI Job Dashboard
 2. Bakery pipeline

-### Job Manager
+### CORGI Job Dashboard

-The Job Manager itself is also split into two parts containing the front-end and the backend.
-The Job Manager acts mainly as a "queue" of jobs to be processed by the Bakery pipeline.
+The CORGI Job Dashboard or "CORGI dashboard" consists of a front-end microservice and a backend microservice.
+The CORGI Dashboard acts mainly as a "queue" of jobs to be processed by the CORGI pipeline.

 1. Backend - written using Python and the [FastAPI ASGI Framework](https://fastapi.tiangolo.com/).
 The backend API is used by the front-end and bakery to create, retrieve, or update job information.

 2. Frontend - written using [nuxt.js](https://nuxtjs.org/) and acts as the main dashboard interface of the CORGI system.
 You can see the list of jobs, create jobs, or abort a job that's in progress.
 Shows information pertaining to errors and status.

-### Bakery Pipeline
+### CORGI Pipeline Scripts (used by richb-press)

-The [bakery](bakery/README.md) pipeline is developed using the Concourse CI system and follows the pipeline pattern for producing book outputs.
+The [./bakery/scripts](./bakery/scripts/) are used by richb-press and our pipelines to produce our CORGI book artifacts/links.

 ## Backend local development